x-vin/covidcures/docs/src/naturopathic.md

 ### Price:
 **HNS (Honey + Nigella sativa) therapy**:

-The whole treatment course is reported to have cost less than $ 5.
+The whole treatment course is reported to have cost less than $5.
 Online stores sell Nigella sativa at about INR 200 for 250 g.
-Honey can cost between INR 350 to INR 1500 per kg, depending on quality."
+Honey can cost between INR 350 to INR 1500 per kg, depending on quality.

 ### Suggested suppliers:
 Local groceries and Indian groceries